-Public review of the draft supplemental EA will be completed on 16 May 2025.
-All comments submitted during the public review period will be addressed, as appropriate, in the final supplemental EA and FONSI.
+Public review of the draft Supplemental EA #2 was completed on 16 May 2025.
+All comments submitted during the public review period have been addressed, as appropriate, in the final supplemental EA and FONSI.

 OTHER ENVIRONMENTAL AND CULTURAL COMPLIANCE REQUIREMENTS: